 Interviewer: Yeah.
 Why?

 Interviewee TP 2.2: …is there some magic bullet that… that’s happening here?
 And… and that’s not always the case.
 I mean, sometimes people make mistakes (obviously).
 Sometimes people are just hungry to get a job and they’re willing to take it at a much lower margin.
 So… Yeah, I mean, I think they design-assist also is important ‘cause it gives us an opportunity to work with the team, understand their expectations of what they need from us and how we are able to serve them.
 So, (you know) there’s… there is a lot of value in that in us being able to have a successful job because, ultimately, if… if the contractor and some of the other trades aren’t doing their job or they’re able to have a successful job, typically we don’t do well either.
 And same goes for if… if we don’t have a great job, usually the general contractor doesn’t have a great… great job too.
-So, by all means, we… we prefer to do curtain wall jobs. only improves that across the board.
+So, by all means, we… we prefer to do curtain wall jobs.
+We prefer to do design-assist when possible.
 And we prefer to have a performance mockup in there that shows them what they’re doing.
 I mean, we have supporting test reports from other jobs or old jobs that are close in terms of system types or what the requirements are that they can… that sometimes they’ll accept or use, but that’s not always what we do.
 I mean, if we have a repeat customer that’s using the same system maybe they’ll jump on board with that, but ultimately it comes down to ownership and schedule of what they would want to do in terms of performance mockups.
 So…

 Interviewer: Do you think that…